spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 ## IaaS

 Palette can deploy Virtual Machines (VMs) on Azure that collectively will be used to form the cluster.
-Depending on the use case, you can deploy VMs on a pre-existing environment or let Palette create the required network resources.
+Depending on the use case, you can deploy VMs to a pre-existing virtual network or let Palette create the required network resources.

 Select the appropriate section below to learn how to create a custom role in Azure and assign it to the service principal you want to use with Palette.